wendlingd/Browse-InfoSeeking-PubMed/README.md

 This script searches all terms in the top three levels of the Persons branch of the Persons branch of the Medical Subject Headings (MeSH) tree, https://www.ncbi.nlm.nih.gov/mesh/68009272.
-In the levels below the thrid, some terms will be included here and others will not be (you can adjust this).
+In the levels below the third, some terms will be included here and others will not be (you can adjust this).
 Terms retrieving zero results are not included in the report.